 We study the linkages between hydrology, ecology, development and climate in watersheds around the globe.
 To that end, we combine hydro-ecological observations with mathematical models, Geographical Information Systems, and remote sensing technology.

-- What are the effects of dams on surrounding ecosystems?
+What are the effects of water infrastructure on surrounding coastal and freshwater ecosystems?

-- What are the effects of climate change in food-water-energy systems?
+What are the effects of climate change and other externalities in food-water-energy systems?